• Set of 4 Jäänsärkijä / Icebreaker glasses by Tapio Wirkkala for Iittala, Finland, 1970s.

 COLOR: Clear

-TEXTURE: Smooth with sculptural base evoking ice cubes
+TEXTURE: Smooth with base evoking ice cubes

 Tapio Wirkkala